FAMILY CAME FIRST

 The Rules Of Marriage

 - The commitment standard of the man is permanent, which means that once given he cannot rescind his commitment (regardless of her behavior).
-His commitment is non-exclusive, which means that at his discretion he may bring other women into the relationship at any time.
+His commitment is non-exclusive, which means that at his discretion he may bring other women into the marriage at any time.
 (Genesis 2:24)

 - Part of this accountability is his obligation to review any and every agreement she makes with others.
 If he desires he may say nothing and let it stand but if he does not like it he is to forbid it in the day he hears of it (Numbers 30).